mjoppich/bioGUI/doc/user_guide.rst

 .. image:: ./images/bioGUI_graphmap.gif
    :scale: 50

-Use an install module
+Use an Install Module
 ---------------------

 After installing a software, e.g. graphmap, you can reload the list of available templates by pressing the reload button.

 Download the install module for graphmap as shown in the previous section.
-Next select the graphmap install module in the Install Templates template and fill out your *Linux User Password/sudo Password*.
+Next select the *graphmap* install module in the *Install Templates* template and fill out your *Linux User Password/sudo Password*.
 If you are on Windows, make sure that the *Use WSL?* checkbox is selected.

 .. image:: ./images/template_usage/graphmap_1.png
     :scale: 50